-The entrance porch and garage are more than twenty years old.
+It appears the property was renovated and altered more than twenty years ago.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.